 All aspects of this course are drawn from current national and military standards in pre-hospital care and treatment, and include current practice as set forth by the American College of Surgeons, the Committee on Tactical Combat Casualty Care, and the Pre-Hospital Trauma Life Support Executive Council.*

-A portion of the time allotted for this class will be dedicated to the refreshment of previously learned skills, followed by a series of interactive scenarios engineered to expand proficiency of the participant under increased environmental stressors.
+A portion of the time allotted for this class will be dedicated to the refreshment of previously learned skills, followed by new material and a series of interactive scenarios engineered to expand proficiency of the participant under increased environmental stressors.
 Many of the scenarios will incorporate optional live fire; course participants wishing to undergo live fire scenario training will require to have previously taken an Atomic Legion or similar pistol manipulation class and have discussed same with instructor prior to the day of this course.
 All participants should be prepared for short durations of moderate-intense physical activity in addition to skill application throughout this course.
 Participants with pre-existing medical conditions should consult with instructor prior to course registration.

 Overview: The Basic Aid course is designed to prepare the layperson to recognize and respond to potentially life-threatening medical emergencies.
 Subject matter discussed in this course will include the following: